rust-lang/book/src/ch01-02-hello-world.md

 These lines define a *function* in Rust.
 The `main` function is special: it's the first thing that is run for every executable Rust program.
-The first line says, “I’m declaring a function named `main` that takes no arguments and returns nothing.”
-If there were arguments, they would go inside the parentheses, `(` and `)`.
+The first line says, “I’m declaring a function named `main` that receives no arguments and returns nothing.”
+If there were arguments, the parameter names would go inside the parentheses, `(` and `)`.

 Also note that the function body is wrapped in curly braces, `{` and `}`.
 Rust requires these around all function bodies.
 It's considered good style to put